Best Graphite Stocks

 But NextSource Materials isn’t just using graphite in its manufacturing, it also mines and processes flake graphite.
 It owns two mines, the Green Giant Vanadium Project and the Molo Graphite Project.

 Syrah Resources is an Australia-based company.
 It operates the Balama mine in Mozambique.
 And this mine has a life expectancy of more than 50 years.
 The company expects monthly output to be more than 15,000 tons of graphite.
-Balama could become a major supplier as lockdowns in China are forcing people to look elsewhere for their supply.
+Balama could become a major supplier as lockdowns in China are forcing companies to look elsewhere for their supply.

 Magnis Energy Technology